emtee40/systemrescue-usbwriter/README.md

 # SystemRescue USB writer

-Tool to write SystemRescue to a USB memory stick.
+Tool to write [SystemRescue](https://system-rescue.org) to a USB memory stick.

 It is packaged as AppImage so it can directly run on most Linux systems.

 ### Download AppImage

 Get the latest release build from https://gitlab.com/gvegidy/systemrescue-usbwriter/-/releases/permalink/latest

-### Building

-- Arch Linux on x86_64 required to build the AppImage
-- Download `appimagetool-x86_64.AppImage` from https://github.com/AppImage/AppImageKit/releases
-- call `build.sh`

 ### Running